kodadot/unique/README.md

 # Unique
-### SubQuery Indexer for Substare chains with the unique pallet
+### SubQuery Indexer for Substrate chains with the unique pallet
 ---

-The SubQuery Indexer is suitable for Substare chains with the unique pallet.
+The SubQuery Indexer is suitable for Substrate chains with a unique pallet.
-This readme will go through the steps to set up the SubQuery Indexer and also provides some usefull hacks for the ease of development.
+This readme will go through the steps to set up the SubQuery Indexer and provide some valuable hacks for ease of development.
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+A SubQuery package defines which data The SubQuery will index from the Substrate blockchain and how it will store it.

 ### Prerequisites 🎒